HebahAlshamlan/COVID-19/README.md

 3. Wu Z, Mcgoogan JM.
 Characteristics of and Important Lessons From the Coronavirus Disease 2019 (COVID-19) Outbreak in China.
 Jama.
 2020Jan24;
 4. Yoon SH, Lee KH, Kim JY, Lee YK, Ko H, Kim KH, et al. Chest Radiographic and CT Findings of the 2019 Novel Coronavirus Disease (COVID-19): Analysis of Nine Patients Treated in Korea.
 Korean Journal of Radiology.
 2020Jan26;21(4):494.

 *I would like to thank Dr.[Mohammed](https://github.com/mrg0lden) for helping me understand this disease and participating in this paragraph.
-Also [pyimagesearch blog](https://www.pyimagesearch.com/) for inspired me*
+Also [pyimagesearch blog](https://www.pyimagesearch.com/) for inspired me.*

 ## Dataset: